 If you need a WRO kayak rental, be sure that you reserve your boat ahead of time with the office.
 (See WRO kayak inventory.)
 Paddlers will need to provide their own paddle, helmet, lifejacket, drysuit or dry top, and optional safety gear.
 WRO also has drysuits available for rent, but many are rafter-designs and do not have kayak tunnels or rubber neck gaskets.

 Fly commercially into Boise, Idaho, then take McCall Air into Salmon, Idaho.

-If you choose to drive to Salmon, you can arrange to have your car shuttled from Salmon to the take-out by River Shuttles.
+If you choose to drive to Salmon, you will need to arrange to have your car shuttled from Salmon to the take-out by River Shuttles.

 Motel Before: Make your reservations preferably at the Stagecoach Inn (208.756.2919) or the Salmon River Motel (208.756.8880) in Salmon.
 Your motel will pick you up at the Salmon Airport.
 We will have an orientation at 6:00pm the evening before your trip begins at the Stagecoach Inn.